Doing work asynchronously in web apps

 give the user a way of checking on the progress of the job, either by asking them to refresh the page, or perhaps setting up an Ajax polling system.

-See our help page on long-running tasks for information on how to set up an "always-on" task to do your async work.
+See our help page on always-on tasks for information on how to set one up to do your async work.

 Don't jump to using async too quickly